Health and Safety Executive

 Segregation

-By segregating dusty processes you can reduce the number of workers at risk, but this is only a partial solution and should be used in conjunction with other operational and engineering controls.
-This principle can also be applied to fume control; in some circumstances fuming freshly produced rubber can be moved away from the areas occupied by people into a separate ventilated area to cool.
+By segregating dusty processes you can reduce the number of workers at risk.
+However, this is only a partial solution and should be used with other operational and engineering controls.
+This principle can also be applied to fume control.
+In some circumstances fuming freshly produced rubber can be moved away from the areas occupied by people into a separate ventilated area to cool.

-Personal exposures can also be reduced by limiting the time spent close to dust and fume, eg by use of automatic feed and take-off devices at two-roll mills.
+Personal exposures can also be reduced by limiting the time spent close to dust and fume, for example by use of automatic feed and take-off devices at two-roll mills.

 Common health hazards and control measures